semuconsulting/PyGPSClient/README.md

 sudo apt install tk-devel
 ```

-**NOTE**: At time of writing there appear to be several issues with tkinter in compiled versions of Python 3.10 running on MacOS (e.g. windows not sizing, file open dialogs failing).
-For the time being, MacOS users are advised to remain on the packaged Python 3.9 version.
+**NOTE**: At time of writing there appear to be some residual issues with tkinter and Python 3.10 on MacOS 12.0.1 (Monterey) e.g. windows not sizing initially.
+Core functionality is OK but you may find you have to resize the main window on first opening the application.
+This will hopefully be resolved in a subsequent MacOS update.
 Windows and Linux users are unaffected.

 ### User Privileges